ilona-grabowicz/microbiome-in-DS/README.md

 # microbiome-in-DS

-This repository contains the compressed files with code and input files allowing to reproduce the results of the analysis of the microbiome data.
-Those data were obtained to determine the microbial content of the faecal microbiome samples from Wild Type and Down Syndrome model mice fed high-fat diet.
+This repository contains the code allowing to reproduce the results of the analysis of the microbiome data, pre-published in the article: doi: https://doi.org/10.1101/2020.11.16.385989 Those data were obtained to determine the microbial content of the faecal microbiome samples from Wild Type and Down Syndrome model mice fed high-fat diet.

 ## What is in the package?
 - script to run seed-kraken
 - python code to process the .csv files